-I am a Ph.D.
-Candidate in Plasma Physics and Creative Scientist in the Group of Lasers and Plasmas at the Instituto Superior Técnico in Lisbon, where I work on problems related to astrophysical plasmas.
+I am a Post-Doctoral Fellow in Plasma Physics and Creative Scientist at the Physics and Astrophysics Department of the University of Bologna.
+I’m also an Associate Fellow at the Radio Astronomy Institute of the Italian National Institute for Astrophysics.
+I’c currently part of the ERC project MagCow, where I work on problems related to astrophysical plasmas.
+I did my PhD in the Group of Laser and Plasma at the Instituto Superior Técnico in Lisbon, working on kinetic-scale effects in collisionless accretion disks.
 During 2018 I was a long term visitor at the Plasma Science and Fusion Center of the Massachusetts Institute of Technology.

 I received my MSc in Plasma Physics in 2014 from the University of Pisa working on kinetic effects of ICF hydrodynamics simulations.

 My research interests include kinetic dynamics of collisionless astrophysical plasma.
 Addressing the dynamic of collisionless plasma is a crucial mechanism to understand the behaviours of several astrophysical system, as example solar wind, interstellar medium, pulsar and accretion flows.
-In particular, I study accretion disks dynamic around supermassive black holes, focusing on kinetic instabilities, reconnection, magnetorotational instability, and turbulence.
-I adress these combining kinetic particle-in-cell simulations (OSIRIS 4.0) and theoretical models.
+In particular, I study the intergalactic medium, focusing on kinetic instabilities, not-thermal particle acceleration, shock, and turbulence.
+I address these combining kinetic particle-in-cell simulations (OSIRIS 4.0) and theoretical models.